Sending money abroad

 Option one: Free worldwide transfers if you both have an HSBC account

-It covers 200 destinations and 60 currencies (see the full list), and most transfers take less than three working days.
+It covers over 150 destinations, and most transfers take less than four working days.
 However, it's worth checking HSBC's exchange rates, as they're not always the best.
 So compare with the specialist international transfer companies below.
 It may be that, even with a fee, their exchange rate's much better, and essentially cancels out the fee.

 Option two: Fee-free to a foreign account in your name

 Here you'd usually need to open a UK and foreign account with the relevant bank, based on which country you'd be sending money to: